Agathe48/robot_mission_3/README.md

 We begin by defining several methods to set up the grid and all agents: `init_grid`, `init_wastes` and `init_agents`.

+TODO - Agathe Poulain => expliquer le datacollector

 In `init_grid` we establish the position of the waste disposal zone and created  `Radioactivity` objects in every cells of the grid except at the waste disposal zone position, where we created a `WasteDisposalZone` object.

 In `init_wastes` we create all wastes.
 To do so, we first define the total number of wastes in the grid (grid height * grid width * waste density, the density is set in `tools/tools_constants.py`) and the number of cells per zone (grid width/3 * grid height).
 We then randomly place green, yellow and red wastes in their respective zones.
 However, we do not initially place a red waste in the waste disposal zone.

 - The number of green wastes is randomly determined within a range.
 The upper bound of this range is the minimum between the number of cells in the green area and the total number of wastes.
 The lower bound is the maximum between 0 and the total number of waste minus the total number of cells in the rest of the grid.
 This allocation ensures that wastes are placed in the zone if the other two areas do not have sufficient space to accommodate all remaining wastes.
 Then we check if that number is even so that we can clean the whole map.
-Otherwise we add or substract one green waste.
+Otherwise we add or subtract one green waste.

 - The number of yellow wastes is randomly determined within a range.
 The upper bound of this range is the maximum between 0 and the minimum between the remaining wastes and the number of cells in the zone.
 The lower bound is the maximum between 0 and the total number of waste minus the total number of cells in the rest of the grid.
 This allocation ensures that waste can be placed in the zone if the red area does not have sufficient space to accommodate all remaining wastes.
-Then we check if that number plus the number of green wastes' pairs is even, otherwise we add or substract one yellow waste.
+Then we check if that number plus the number of green wastes' pairs is even, otherwise we add or subtract one yellow waste.

 - The number of red wastes is determined by the number of remaining wastes to place.